lag13/why/README.md

    (lambda (g) (f (lambda (x) ((g g) x))))))
 ```

-So in a strict scheme our factorial function looks like:
+With this strict compatible implementation of `Y` our factorial
+function now looks like:

 ```scheme
 ((lambda (f)